 Diversity, Equity, and Inclusion Statement*

-Please visit the following pages to read further on Monique's current and intended DEI engagement:
+Please visit the following pages to read further on Monique's current and continued DEI engagement:

 *Inclusion of this webpage inspired by Marc Bellemare, Ph.D.